Country: Japan

 What were the most important learning experiences you would like to share?

-Halal Industry is not only about the economy, it is our sustainable future in Japan where Muslims lives as a minority and co-exist among non-Muslim.
-So that Adab (Good and nice behaviour/ characteristics) of Muslims is the key to taking the balance to live among non-Muslim.
-Islam teaches all of these and we just follow the guidance.
+The halal industry is not only about the economy; it is about building a sustainable future in Japan, where Muslims live as a minority and coexist with non-Muslims.
+Therefore, the adab (good character and behavior) of Muslims is essential for maintaining balance in society.
+Islam teaches these principles, and we simply follow its guidance.

 What advice would you give aspiring leaders in the Islamic Economy?